trentlarson/endorser-mobile/README.md

 - On an actual device (remember the table-name fiasco!)

+  - Look at the existing identity & export, feed, and contacts, then double-check afterward that they didn't change.

   - Android
     - Must use Play Store to release to internal testing (because migrations fiasco wasn't caught when connected directly to the device).